Climate Smart Missoula

 Karen Knudsen, Clark Fork Coalition

-Karen Knudsen is Executive Director of the Clark Fork Coalition, a Missoula, Montana-based nonprofit working to build a healthier Clark Fork watershed through science-driven advocacy, community outreach, and on-the-ground partnerships in environmental restoration.
+Karen Knudsen is a recently retired nonprofit Executive Director, with a 31-year career at the Clark Fork Coalition – a Missoula -based nonprofit working to build a healthier Clark Fork watershed.
 In addition to her work with Climate Smart Missoula, Karen is also part of the Healthy Headwaters Working Group for Carpe Diem West, an organization that engages diverse stakeholders in developing strategies for addressing climate change impacts on water in the American West.
-She holds a B.A. in Economics from Colorado College and a Master’s degree in Public Administration from Syracuse University.
-In her spare time, she’s outdoors as much as possible, enjoying Montana rivers and mountains with her husband and two children.
+She holds a B.A. in Economics from Colorado College and a master’s degree in Public Administration from Syracuse University.
+When she’s not volunteering her time for local causes, Karen is outdoors as much as possible, enjoying Montana rivers, mountains, and snow-capped peaks with her spouse and two 20-something children.
+Pronouns: she/her/hers

 Paul Herendeen, Clearwater Credit Union

-Paul Herendeen is the Director of Impact Market Development at Clearwater Credit Union, where he works to advance Clearwater’s social impact mission, including work in renewable energy and corporate carbon accounting.
+Paul Herendeen is the VP of Sustainability at Clearwater Credit Union, where he works to advance Clearwater’s social impact mission, including work in renewable energy and corporate carbon accounting.
 In a previous career, he was a scientist working in soils, hydrology, silviculture, and biogeochemistry, with a focus on terrestrial cycling of greenhouse gasses.
 He holds a M.S. in Biological and Environmental Engineering from Cornell University and a B.A. in Biology from the University of Virginia.
 Ending up in Montana was no accident, and outside of work you can usually find him outside.

 Gwen Lankford, Sapphire Strategies, Inc